'Nebraska' melds melancholy and humor in film homage to heartland

-LOS ANGELES (Reuters) - As director Alexander Payne sees it, his latest film “Nebraska” is about a dying man whose son takes him into Hades to meet all the specters of the past.
+LOS ANGELES, Nov 13 (Reuters) - As director Alexander Payne sees it, his latest film “Nebraska” is about a dying man whose son takes him into Hades to meet all the specters of the past.

 Oh, and it’s a comedy, despite that dire synopsis - one that revels in lunkhead cousins who embody how awful extended family can be and in an elderly wife who lifts her skirt over a former paramour’s gravestone to show him what he missed.